“Love takes off masks that we fear we cannot live without and know we cannot live within.” -James Baldwin

 These qualities tend to be underrated in the dating world, but new research has shown the importance of kindness and generosity when it comes to satisfying intimate relationships.

-If your goal is to cultivate a giving, loving, and lasting connection, then it’s important to demonstrate kindness.
+If your goal is to cultivate a giving, loving, and reciprocal connection, then it’s important to demonstrate kindness.
 If your date cares about these qualities and has worked on cultivating them, you’ll have started things off in the best possible way.

 Kindness helps to unite couples over the long term.
 Research has shown that kindness is the most important predictor of satisfaction in a marriage.
 Kindness makes each partner feel cared for, understood, and supported.
 There’s also evidence that shows the more someone receives or witnesses kindness, the more they will be kind themselves, which leads to upward spirals of positive feelings and generosity in a relationship.